hamzabikic/EStudentskaSluzba-App/README.md

 # Description

 The University Management System is a comprehensive application built with C# ASP.NET Core Web API for the backend and Angular with Bootstrap for the frontend.
 The application is localized in Bosnian language.
 It utilizes a SQL database hosted on a server accessible via the internet.
 The system is designed to facilitate the management of university operations, catering to the needs of various user groups, including administrative staff, professors, and students.
+Additionally, an SMTP service is utilized for sending emails when adding new professors and students.
+Upon registration, an email containing their username and password is sent to their email address.
+Similarly, when generating a new password by administrative staff to these users, the new password is sent to their email.

 <h5>Key Features</h5>